DennisGoldfarb/DBBS_reviewer_recommendations/dbbs-faculty-match/README.md

    ```

 4. (Optional) Prepare the embedded Python runtime that ships with the desktop
    installers.
+This step requires Python **3.11** to be installed and available
-This step runs automatically during `tauri build`, but you can
+   on your `PATH`, runs automatically during `tauri build`, and can be invoked
-   invoke it manually to verify dependency installation:
+   manually to verify dependency installation:

    ```bash
    npm run prepare-python